toksly/Budget-Tracker/README.md

 <strong>Installation</strong>

-This project does not need any installation,rather it is currently hosted at Heroku
+This project does not need any installation,rather it is currently hosted at Heroku via the link https://toksly-budget-tracker.herokuapp.com/
 <strong>Usage</strong>

 The application is easy to use.
 It gives the users the ability to track their spending.